Lentejas1/Lentejas1/README.md

 :round_pushpin: Barcelona, ES

-Currently working on my BSc thesis -Binary classification of particles detected at ND280 through machine learning techniques- in collaboration with IFAE's neutrino group.
+I am currently working on my MSc thesis in collaboration with IFAE's ATLAS group.

 ### Major experience:
 - Six-month internship as a Data Scientist at Banc Sabadell-Zurich Insurance.